Japan itinerary North to South

 Shinkansen train ride from Okayama to Miyajima (1 hour 15, 1 change) then boat (20 minutes).
 The train and boat included in the Japan Rail Pass.

-Reach your ryokan near the island's ferry terminal.
+Reach your ryokan (on or opposite the island).

 Explore the island: its Itsukushima-jinja shrine and its large gate (ootorii) standing in the sea.
-(Please note: The ootorii is under construction until an unspecified date).
 Take the cable car up to Mount Misen and then descend on foot.
 A breathtaking view of Hiroshima Bay is waiting for you!

 Traditional Japanese dinner at the ryokan.